timuthy/gardener/docs/api-reference/core.md

 <p>CapabilitiesDefinition contains the definition of all possible capabilities in the CloudProfile.
 Only capabilities and values defined here can be used to describe MachineImages and MachineTypes.
 The order of values for a given capability is relevant.
 The most important value is listed first.
-During maintenance upgrades, the image that enables the most important capabilities will be selected.</p>
+During maintenance upgrades, the image that matches most capabilities will be selected.</p>
 </td>
 </tr>
 </table>